-Prerequisite(s): 512-125 Intro to Surgical Technology and 512-126 Surgical Tech Fundamentals 1 Restricted to students admitted to the following program(s): 10-512-1
+Prerequisite(s): 512-125 Intro to Surgical Technology and (512-126 Surgical Tech Fundamentals 1 or min score of Y on S126)

 512-130 | Surgical Skills Application // 2 Credits

 Provides a transition from the academic to the clinical setting.
 Learners integrate the surgical technologist skills as they apply to various surgical procedures.